 Marriage Separation Agreements

 This is a legally binding document between two spouses.
-This document describes the allocation or sharing of properties, assets, parenting duties (in the case of kids).
+This document describes the allocation or sharing of properties, assets, and parenting duties (in the case of kids).
 For this to be drawn up, each spouse will have to be open and honest about their financial status.
-Lack of honesty in this case can go a long way to damage the kids.
+Lack of honesty, in this case, can go a long way to damage the kids.
 That is to say, it will/may affect sharing of parenting duties.
-The agreement is handwritten and signed by both spouses, in the presence of a witness.
+The agreement is handwritten and signed by both spouses in the presence of a witness.

 Advice on Marriage Separation